๐ NLP Understanding¶

 -

-This paper systematically investigates the sensitivity of large language models to the ordering of prompt components in multiple-choice question answering (MCQA).
-Through controlled experiments, the authors rule out training bias and memory decay hypotheses, identifying the causal attention mask as the fundamental mechanism responsible for the substantial performance degradation observed under the QOC (Question–Options–Context) ordering.
+This paper investigates the sensitivity of Large Language Models (LLMs) to the order of prompt components in multiple-choice questions (MCQA).
+Through systematic experiments, it excludes training bias and memory decay hypotheses, revealing that the causal attention mask is the fundamental mechanism leading to significant performance degradation in the QOC (Question-Options-Context) order.

 - MADE: A Living Benchmark for Multi-Label Text Classification with Uncertainty Quantification